111 West 57th Street: Other lawsuits

-Labor controversies
+Labor disputes

 The developers intended for the tower to become New York City's tallest building constructed with non-union labor.
-Non-unionized workers could be paid at cheaper rates and did not have to be paid double overtime, hourly pension fees, and benefit fees.
-The decision was condemned by the Building and Construction Trades Council of Greater New York's leader, Gary LaBarbera, who in May 2015 criticized the developers for not using union labor or giving the workers adequate safety training.
+Non-unionized workers were cheaper to hire and did not need to be compensated double overtime, hourly pension fees, and benefit fees.
+This decision attracted scrutiny from New York City's politically powerful construction unions.
+The Building and Construction Trades Council of Greater New York's leader, Gary LaBarbera, criticized the developers for not using union labor or providing adequate safety training.
 The union detailed multiple incidents that had occurred at the site including "a worker falling from scaffold that lacked a railing, one worker who fell in a partial building collapse and another who had his leg crushed when a steel beam slipped."
 Manhattan Borough President Gale Brewer sided with LaBarbera, sending Stern a letter expressing concern over the workers' safety, training, and pay.
 New York City Public Advocate Letitia James echoed Brewer's concerns and agreed that the usage of non-union labor could lead to increased danger for workers.
+Union workers protested the project by staging inflatable rats at events where Stern appeared, and heckling him at speeches, on 57th Street, or outside Stern's residence.
+In exchange, Stern publicly criticized the unions.

 Cyrus Vance Jr., then the New York County District Attorney, indicted subcontractor Parkside Construction in May 2018 for several financial crimes.
-The indictment included charges of stealing $1.7 million from 520 workers on the project by purposely shorting their hours and failing to pay them overtime, hiding nearly $42 million in wages from state insurance officials to avoid paying workers' compensation premiums, and using undocumented immigrants from Mexico and Ecuador.
-The company's owners, Francesco and Salvatore Pugliese, were arrested and charged with grand larceny, insurance fraud and scheme to defraud.
-The company's construction foreman, its payroll manager, and an outside accountant were also charged in the scheme.
+The indictment included charges of stealing $1.7 million from 520 workers on the project by purposely shorting their hours and failing to pay them overtime, hiding nearly $42 million in wages from state insurance officials to avoid paying workers' compensation premiums, and using undocumented immigrants.
+The company's owners, Francesco and Salvatore Pugliese, were charged with grand larceny, insurance fraud and scheme to defraud, and several Parkside staff were also charged in the scheme.
 Parkside had previously been sued in 2015 in a class-action lawsuit by former workers on the site, who had alleged widespread wage theft.
 In February 2021, the Pugliese brothers pleaded guilty to insurance fraud and were forced to pay the insurance fund $1.4 million in exchange for a conditional discharge.
 The brothers did not receive a prison sentence, nor were they forced to give restitution to their employees.